-Andrew Upton was the Co-Artistic Director and Co-CEO of the Sydney Theatre Company from 2008 to 2012, and was Artistic Director from 2013 to 2015.
-His adapted play The Present played on Broadway after its successful world premiere at the STC.
-In 2016, he directed Mamet’s Speed-The-Plow, starring Rose Byrne, for the STC, and adapted Georges Feydeau’s A Flea in Her Ear, also for the STC.
-His adaptation of Chekhov’s Three Sisters for the STC played at the Drama Theatre of the Sydney Opera House in 2017.
+Andrew Upton was the Co-Artistic Director and Co-CEO of the Sydney Theatre Company (STC) from 2008 to 2012, acting as the sole Artistic Director from 2013 to 2015.
+His play THE PRESENT, an adaptation of Chekhov’s PLATONOV, played on Broadway after its successful world premiere at the STC.

 Have a question about our talent?